ganesh714/de_llm/README.md

 # Data Engineering with LLM Agents

 ## Overview
 This repository presents a robust framework for automating and enhancing data engineering tasks through the strategic integration of Large Language Model (LLM) agents.
-It provides a modular, scalable, and intelligent approach to managing data lifecycles, from ingestion and retrieval to complex reasoning and processing.
+Leveraging powerful libraries such as **LangChain** for agent orchestration and **ChromaDB** for vector storage, this project offers a modular, scalable, and intelligent approach to managing data lifecycles, from ingestion and retrieval to complex reasoning and processing, potentially utilizing **OpenAI** models or other LLM providers.

 ## Key Features
 -   **Agent-Based Architecture**: Utilizes specialized LLM agents (Ingestion, Retrieval, Reasoning) to handle distinct data pipeline stages.